 However, what if your best female friend got an extra ticket and invites you to a game or your kid, nephew, nice or grand-kid has a game that they want you to attend because you are in town?

 Don’t sweat it!
 Read on what to do!
 Dressing for a sports event is easy even without having/buying a uniform.

-Here are seven tips to look appropriate for a sports event.
+Here are several tips to look appropriate for a sports event.

 - First find out what kind of event you go to, whether it will be indoors or outside, and what the colors of the team are that you are supposed to cheer for.
 If the game is outside also check the weather forecast.

 - Keeping the answers to the above questions and the anticipated weather in mind, riot your closet for casual items that are in colors close to the team’s colors.
 For instance, if the team has cardinal red and white, red and off-white will be fine.
 It’s about the intend.
 It must not be exactly the same colors.

 - Go for a natural look with your makeup.
 When you have long hair go for a braid as you don’t want that your hair gets tangles and too much friction when the wind plays with it.
 Who needs split ends?